-Finally finished, the Rock Café opened on August 4, 1939, run by Miss Thelma Holloway and was an instant success.
-Before long, the café became a Greyhound bus stop, bringing even more travelers into the successful restaurant.
+Finally finished, the Rock Café opened on August 4, 1939, run by Miss Thelma Holloway, and instantly succeeded.
+Before long, the café became a Greyhound bus stop, bringing even more travelers into the thriving restaurant.

-Though Roy retained ownership of the building, he never ran the café, which had a series of managers over the years until 1959 when Mamie Mayfield began to run the restaurant.
+Though Roy retained ownership of the building, he never ran the café, which had a series of managers until 1959 when Mamie Mayfield began to run the restaurant.
 Keeping the café open 24 hours a day, Mamie ran the business for almost 25 years.
-However, by the early 1980’s business had declined badly with the coming of the Turner Turnpike and Mamie was nearing the age of 70.
-Finally in 1983, she closed the Rock Café.
+However, by the early 1980s, business had declined badly with the coming of the Turner Turnpike, and Mamie was nearing the age of 70.
+Finally, in 1983, she closed the Rock Café.

-Stroud was devastated by the 1999 Oklahoma tornado outbreak, which destroyed the town’s 53-store Tanger Outlet Center, as well as a distribution center owned by foodservice company Sygma.
-Neither of these facilities were rebuilt; the resulting loss of 800 jobs caused a significant amount of economic distress to the town.
+Stroud was devastated by the 1999 Oklahoma tornado outbreak, which destroyed the town’s 53-store Tanger Outlet Center and a distribution center owned by foodservice company Sygma.
+Neither of these facilities was rebuilt, resulting in the loss of 800 jobs, which caused significant economic distress to the town.

-Dawn Welch, owner of the Rock Cafe served as the inspiration to the Sally Carrera character in the 2006 Disney-Pixar animated movie “Cars.”
+Dawn Welch, the owner of the Rock Cafe, served as the inspiration for the Sally Carrera character in the 2006 Disney-Pixar animated movie “Cars.”
 A crew from Pixar, researching Route 66 for the film in 2001, stopped for dinner at the Rock Cafe and met Welch.

-Stroud’s population peaked at 3,148 in 1980, and though the population has fallen since to about 2,700 people today, Stroud is currently enjoying increased economic activity in the oil and gas sectors, and is home to Service King, a manufacturer of oilfield workover rigs.
+Stroud’s population peaked at 3,148 in 1980.
+Though the population has fallen since to about 2,700 people today, Stroud is currently enjoying increased economic activity in the oil and gas sectors and is home to Service King, a manufacturer of oilfield workover rigs.
 Renewed interest in Route 66, and Stroud’s strategic location as the center point between Oklahoma City and Tulsa, also contribute to the town’s success.

-While in Stroud, you can also see the Skyliner Motel at 717 N Main Street (Route 66) as well as a number of historical buildings including the Graham Hotel at Main and 2nd Avenue, the Hotel Lincoln at 232 Main, the James W. Stroud House at 110 East 2nd Avenue, and the Joseph Carpenter House, which is the oldest and best preserved prairie style house in Stroud at 204 W 6th Street.
+While in Stroud, you can also see the Skyliner Motel at 717 N Main Street (Route 66) as well as several historical buildings, including the Graham Hotel at Main and 2nd Avenue, the Hotel Lincoln at 232 Main, the James W. Stroud House at 110 East 2nd Avenue, and the Joseph Carpenter House, which is the oldest and best-preserved prairie style house in Stroud at 204 W 6th Street.

-The headquarters of the Sac & Fox Indian Nation are located in Stroud.
+The headquarters of the Sac & Fox Indian Nation is located in Stroud.
 The tribe provides an annual summer pow-wow.
-In addition, the City of Stroud promotes a number of annual events such as the Route 66 Wine and Food Festival, and more.
+In addition, the City of Stroud promotes several annual events such as the Route 66 Wine and Food Festival and more.

-Nearby, Stroud Lake offers camping, boat ramps, swimming and riding trails.
-Stroud Lake is three miles north of Stroud on Highway 99, then three miles east on the Lake Road.
+Nearby, Stroud Lake offers camping, boat ramps, swimming, and riding trails.
+Stroud Lake is three miles north of Stroud on Highway 99, then three miles east on Lake Road.

-Next you’ll head on down ole’ Route 66 to the southwest to visit the small town of Davenport, Oklahoma.
+Route 66 continues just about seven miles to the southwest to the small town of Davenport, Oklahoma.